Why falling gas prices are not taking the sting out of inflation

 When it comes to inflation, the good news is that gas prices are dropping.
 The bad news is that other costs continue to climb faster than wages, and that's putting a strain on many family budgets across the country.

-The Labor Department is set to report Wednesday on consumer prices for July.
-Forecasters expect the annual inflation rate will be somewhat lower than the 9.1% figure recorded in June.
+The Labor Department reported Wednesday that consumer prices in July were 8.5% higher than a year ago.
+The annual inflation rate was slightly lower than the 9.1% figure recorded in June.

-A big reason for the expected decline is that gasoline prices have fallen sharply in recent weeks.
+A big reason for the decline is that gasoline prices have fallen sharply in recent weeks.

 AAA said the average price of gasoline nationwide on Wednesday was $4.01 per gallon, still higher than last year, but well below the record high of $5.01 on June 14.

-While that's some relief, Americans are still feeling squeezed by higher prices.
+While that's some relief, Americans are still feeling squeezed by higher prices for other goods and services.

 Sutton also worries about the high cost of groceries and especially housing.
 To save on expenses while his wife finishes nursing school, the couple moved in with his mother.